 From there, you can either log in with your current account or create a new account that will automatically link to your Schedulicity account

-Wanting to turn on Schedulicity Pay?
+Wanting to use Schedulicity's built-in option?
 Awesome – we have an entire article here on how you can get that all hooked up!
 Once you follow these steps, you'll be all ready to take payments on your Schedulicity account. 💪